openshift/geard/README.md

 * systemd 207 (Fedora 20 or newer)
 * Docker 0.7 or newer

-You'll also need the following to try it out in a development vm:
+If you don't have those, you can use the following to run in a development vm:

 * Vagrant
 * VirtualBox

-To start up a development vm, all you have to do is:
+If you have Go installed locally (have a valid GOPATH env variable set), run:

+    go get github.com/smarterclayton/geard
+    cd $GOPATH/src/github.com/smarterclayton/geard
+    vagrant up

+If you don't have Go installed locally, run the following steps:

     git clone git@github.com:smarterclayton/geard && cd geard
     vagrant up